juliocesar-io/PLA-Net/README.md

 - **Interaction Prediction**
   - The feature representations from the LM and PM are concatenated.
   - A fully connected layer processes the combined features to predict the interaction probability between the ligand and the target protein.

-## Quick Start

-If you want to run PLA-Net without installing it, you can run it freely on this [Hugging Face Space](https://huggingface.co/spaces/juliocesar-io/PLA-Net).

 ## Docker Install